Creating custom monitors

 Last updated

-Click on the New monitor button in the top-right corner of the page to create a new monitor from scratch.
+Click on the New monitor button in the top-right corner of the page to open the monitor configuration.

-Custom monitors offer one detection mode.
-The Metric threshold type compares the value of the NQL query-defined metric to a threshold defined by the user.
-For example, a monitor triggers an alert when 20% of devices running a binary experienced a crash.
+Type: Custom monitors offer The Metric threshold detection mode to compare the value of the NQL query-defined metric to the threshold you define.
+For example, a monitor triggers an alert when 20% of devices running a binary experience a crash.

 You cannot create a monitor with an NQL ID that was used by a deleted monitor until there are no events in the system still associated with the deleted monitor (30 days max).

-Use an NQL query to define metrics to monitor.
+Use an NQL query input field to define the metrics to monitor.
 NQL facilitates the selection of one or multiple metrics, helps specify the scope with the where

 clause and defines the right granularity for the alert context using time aggregation and the by